 Hoi An is a beautiful little fishing village (outside Da Nang) where tailors and jeweler are numerous. i got a whole new wardrobe for less than USD$100 (including 2 suits) - and after 6 moths of trekking I surely needed it :)

 Hoi An is a wonderful place, the Red Bridge Cooking School is a great fun experience.
 Halong Bay is ok but definitely pick the right company, our's was absolutely awful and the junk didn't even have sails.
 Hanoi is very, very smoggy and the people are not as friendly as in the South.
-The walled city in Hue is beautiful and Tu Duk tomb worth a visit if just to see the insence sellers on the way, the colours are amazing and makes great photos. about 7 years ago
+The walled city in Hue is beautiful and Tu Duk tomb worth a visit if just to see the insence sellers on the way, the colours are amazing and makes great photos. over 9 years ago